 - TURQ carbon frame is tested to DH standards for durability

 - Longer, lower, slacker geometry is impressively stable on descents

 - Short-offset fork balances slack geometry with precise steering

 - Steep seat tube angle keeps things pedal-friendly on the climbs

-- Shock extender allows room for a water bottle in the front triangle
+- Shock extender allows room for water bottle in front triangle